WordPress 5.0 - What's New and How to Update Without Troubles

 Also for the future versions that are currently being developed.
 Theoretically, this information could also be applied to plugins/themes, but here the developers themselves should label which changes are minor or major.

 We hope that with this information we can show you that you can save yourself a headache or achieve better optimisation of your website if you really spend a few minutes a week.
 Of course, you can always use the "Hit and Pray" alternative, but it's better to wake up with a cup of warm coffee than a 500 error.
+And if you ever run into a 504 error, here's a guide on fixing a WordPress timeout error.

 If you are experiencing difficulties with WordPress and prefer to focus on the business side of your project, take a look at our service - WordPress Support.
 Our team of experts with extensive experience will take care of the optimal functioning of your website.